christiang7/ToText/README.md

 ## Features

+### 2023-10-30 created programm template-tex.sh
+created program template-tex.sh like template-calculation

 ### 2023-07-03 wayland paste in zim
 custom tool for insert clipboard of wayland

 ### 2023-06-25 open-file template-program and template-calculation
-Combinaion of template-program and zim-template-program.
+Combination of template-program and zim-template-program.
 Custom tool for open file in zim.
 Creation of template-calculation and zim-template-calculation.